How to Dress for Your Headshot Session.

 Here're some headshot tips for both men and women across all areas

-Bring at least three to four choices.
+Bring at least three to four wardrobe choices.
 We only need above the waist for professional headshots.
 But if you feel more confident by putting on the full wardrobe, feel free to bring the trousers and shoes along.

-Also, check out my other top tips on how to get the perfect business headshot here.
+Moreover, have a look at my other top tips on how to get the perfect business headshot here.